stanley-agwu/stanley-agwu/README.md

 ### 🚀 Additional Information about me

 - 🔥 I love architecting and building user-facing applications of different sizes and complexities.
+- 🔥 I build Full-stack applications from the ground-up -> back-end to the front-end.
-- 🌱 I have competency in Data structures and Algorithms;
+- 🌱 I have competency in Data structures and Algorithms.
+- ✅ I have experience working with backend technologies, RESTful API design etc.
-- 🌱 I have competency in Design systems.
+- 🌱 I have competency in Design systems, Object-Oriented Programming (OOP), etc.
-- ✅ I have a good understanding of some backend technologies.
 - 🤔 I’m developing competencies in building applications that use AI and LLMs.
 - ⚡️ Check me out on my portfolio website: https://stanley-agwu.vercel.app.
 - 📫 How to reach me: :email: stanleyagwu2017@gmail.com.